-Green Moral Hazard: Estimating the Financial and Non-financial Impacts of CEO Incentives
+Green Moral Hazard: Estimating the Financial and the Real Implications of CEO Incentives

 Dissertation Committee: Ivan Marinovic (Chair), Maureen McNichols, and Kevin Smith

-I develop a novel structural model for analyzing the financial and non-financial implications of CEO compensation contracts that include incentives tied to non-financial performance.
-By applying this model to green incentives, I find that they motivate CEOs to reduce carbon emission intensity by 1.8% per year but at a financial cost of 1.3% of firm value annually.
-As green performance is an imperfect signal of CEOs’ actions toward green outcomes, a “green moral hazard” arises: the principal should offer CEOs a premium for the risk added by green incentives.
+I develop a novel structural model and quantify the financial and the real implications of CEO compensation contracts with incentives tied to real, environmental outcomes.
+In terms of the direct tradeoff in the absence of agency friction, I find that the incentives motivate CEOs to reduce carbon emission intensity by 1.8% per year but at a financial cost of 1.3% of firm value annually.
+Moral hazard makes the environmental improvement even more costly.
+As green performance is an imperfect signal of CEOs’ actions toward green outcomes, a “green moral hazard” arises: the CEOs require a premium for the risk added by green incentives.
 I estimate that this green moral hazard is substantial, accounting for $1.72 million of the total moral hazard cost of $2.05 million.
 These results suggest that green incentives pose an important economic trade-off: while green incentives can lead to meaningful environmental improvements, they impose substantial costs on the firm.

 Moral Hazard and the Value of Information: A Structural Approach